mumanchu/TMC22xxDriver/README.md

 Some of the best stepper motor controller chips were developed by 'TRINAMIC Motion Control Gmbh', which has now been absorbed by 'Analog Devices Inc' to become the 'ADI Trinamic™' range.
 These intelligent TMC chips have a fast serial interface (UART up to 500K bits-per-second) for configuration and monitoring.
 The chips also have the standard STEP, DIR and ENABLE signals for traditional stepper motor control.

 The Trinamic range has several unique features: _StealthChop™_ and _MicroPlyer™_ for quiet motor operation; _SpreadCycle™_ for dynamic motor control using a "voltage chopper"; _StallGuard™_ for current load and stall detection; and _CoolStep™_ for current control with up to 75% energy savings.
-You can find out all about these features from the data sheet.
+You can find out all about these features from the [Data Sheet](#data-sheets).

 The TMC2202/8/9 and TMC2224/5/6 are all the same apart from the packaging, pinouts, voltage and current ratings.
 There is a TMC2130 which is similar but uses SPI communications instead for UART.
 (This library can easily use SPI by modifying `setRegister()` and `getRegister()` to use SPI instead of UART, maybe I'll add that later...)